BeatrizBravo/ScrumMaster/resources/Product.md

   - dependencies

 - The PO **orders** it considering whatever he/she judges as appropriate
+- The PB **commit** to a Product Goal
+- (false => For the Product Goal to be fulfilled, all the PB items mus be done)
+- (false =>the Product Goal  represents the DESIRED end state whenever all the PB items mus be done)

 ## Sizing the PB Items
 Stimation or Size or Sizing